baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <br />

 <p>
-Wait several minutes for the rule to update and return to the Windows VM.
-Ping the Linux VM again using “ping 10.0.0.5” we should see that the ping request to the linux machine will time out.
-Remembering back to before, this is because “ping” uses ICMP, (Internet control messaging protocol) so by modifying the inbound rules on the network security group of the linux virtual machine and denying inbound ICMP traffic we have effectively denied the ability for other machines to ping the linux machine.
+Wait for several minutes to allow the rule to update, and then go back to the Windows VM.
+Attempt to ping the Linux VM once more using the command "ping 10.0.0.5."
+You will notice that the ping request to the Linux machine will time out.
+As previously mentioned, this occurs because the "ping" command uses ICMP (Internet Control Messaging Protocol).
+By adjusting the inbound rules in the network security group of the Linux virtual machine and denying inbound ICMP traffic, we have effectively restricted the capability of other machines to ping the Linux machine.
 </p>

 <p>